 How to choose the right windows for your home

 Because there is such a huge variety of window options, it can be overwhelming to figure out exactly what you need.
-Here are a few tips that will help you buy the right windows that will answer to your quality, style and budget requirements.
+Here are a few tips that will help you buy quality windows for a good price.

 1. Consider local climateIf you live in a region with cold weather, winds, snow, etc, triple-pane windows offer the best protection and insulation.
 They are filled with a mix of gases, such as argon and krypton.
 They are about 15% more expensive than double pane and are offered in most premium window lines.